 \subsection{Latent Space Flow Network}

 The Latent Space Flow Network (LSFN), as shown in Fig.~2(B), performs saliency-conditioned modeling in a compact latent space provided by a Variational Autoencoder (VAE).
-Specifically, we map the noisy saliency map $\boldsymbol{x}_t$ at time step $t$ into a latent representation via the encoder:
+During the training stage, the clean saliency map $\boldsymbol{x}_0$ is mapped into the latent space through the VAE encoder:

-where $E(\cdot)$ denotes the VAE encoder, and $\boldsymbol{z}_t$ represents the latent variable corresponding to the noisy state.
+where $E(\cdot)$ denotes the VAE encoder, and $\boldsymbol{z}_0$ represents the latent representation of the clean state.